Best laptops for college in 2024: Student laptops for every budget

 Distracting notch

 The MacBook Pro 14 M3 finally brings the updated Apple design to the most affordable "Pro" MacBook, starting at $1,599.
-That antiquated design was the one thing holding back a recommendation for the MacBook Pro 13 in 2023, so now you get all of the outstanding performance and battery life without sacrificing those new ports and superior display.
+That antiquated design was the one thing holding back a recommendation for the MacBook Pro 13 in 2023.
+Now you get all the outstanding performance and battery life without sacrificing those new ports and superior display.

-The MacBook Pro 14 M3 powerful enough to handle virtually any course load including software engineering and other computing intensive majors.
-Best of all, returning to the specific category we are talking about here, despite all that power it still crushes it when it comes to battery life with an incredible 17 hours and 16 minutes on our battery test, which simulates real-world usage.
+The MacBook Pro 14 M3 is powerful enough to handle virtually any course load, including software engineering and other computing-intensive majors.
+And while the Asus Zenbook 14 OLED defeated the MacBook Air M3 in our battery life tests (15:52 vs 15:13), the MacBook Pro 14 M3 absolutely crushes both with an incredible 17 hours and 16 minutes on our battery test, which simulates real-world usage.

-If you have any remote courses the upgraded 1080p webcam is also vastly superior to the 720p camera in its predecessor.
-The comfy keyboard and actual gaming performance for one of the first times on a MacBook are the icing on the cake.
+If you have any remote courses, the upgraded 1080p webcam is vastly superior to the 720p camera in its predecessor.
+The icing on the cake is the comfy keyboard and gaming performance for one of the first times on a MacBook.

 The MacBook Pro 14 M3 finally gives us a better entry point into the modern MacBook Pro design at a more palatable price.
-If the MacBook Air M2 just can't quite cut it for you, this is the clear upgrade option and one of the longest lasting laptops on the market.
-If you really need to "Max" things out the MacBook Pro 16 (M3 Max, 2023) does outlast the Pro 14 by about 40 minutes, but at $3,499 it's Ivy League pricing that you can skip unless you need the added performance too.
+If the MacBook Air M2 just can't quite cut it for you, this is the clear upgrade option and one of the longest-lasting laptops on the market.
+If you need to "Max" things out, the MacBook Pro 16 (M3 Max, 2023) does outlast the Pro 14 by about 40 minutes, but at $3,499, it's Ivy League pricing that you can skip unless you need the added performance too.

 See our MacBook Pro (14-inch, M3, 2023) review